 Roll with Resistance Back off and use reflection when the patient expresses resistance.
 "Sounds like you are feeling pressured about your tobacco use."
 Express empathy.
 "You are worried about how you would manage withdrawal symptoms."
 Ask permission to provide information.
 "Would you like to hear about some strategies that can help you address that concern when you quit?"
-Support Self-Efficacy Help the patient to identify and build on past successes. - Thep the patient to identify and build on past successes.
+Support Self-Efficacy Help the patient to identify and build on past successes.
 "So you were fairly successful the last time you tried to quit."
 Offer options for achievable, small steps toward change.
 Call the quitline (1-800-QUIT-NOW) for advice and information.
 Read about quitting benefits and strategies.
 Change smoking patterns (e.g., no smoking in the home).
 Ask the patient to share his or her ideas about quitting strategies.